redcap-tools/redcap-tools.github.io/assets/logos/README.md

-Potential Logos for redcap-tools Organization
+Logos for redcap-tools Organization
 ==============================================

-These logos were created by importing the ["baseball cap"](http://www.flaticon.com/free-icon/baseball-cap_72588#term=cap&page=1&position=36) icon (from http://www.flaticon.com/) into https://freeiconmaker.com and adding a background and two gradients.
-It should be downloadable from https://freeiconmaker.com/template/RKmA_B2D6l6CUR7tFbWuLT7VeaOXknT-lT6JpbbvGi8.
+These logos were created by importing the ["baseball cap"](http://www.flaticon.com/free-icon/baseball-cap_72588#term=cap&page=1&position=36) icon (by [Freepick](http://www.flaticon.com/authors/freepik) from [flaticon](http://www.flaticon.com/)) into [freeiconmaker](https://freeiconmaker.com) and adding a background and two gradients.
+We (redcap-tools org) paid for the commercial (non-free) use, so we didn't have to figure out how to include the correct attributes everywhere.
+That's worth $10.
+It should be [downloadable](https://freeiconmaker.com/template/RKmA_B2D6l6CUR7tFbWuLT7VeaOXknT-lT6JpbbvGi8).

-If we end up using one of these for the org's logo, I'll pay the $10 so we don't have to figure out how to include the correct attributes everywhere.
-(You don't have to include a credit if you pay $10.)

-So I don't have to search for the document later, the pricing plans are are http://support.flaticon.com/hc/en-us/articles/202798171-What-are-Flaticon-s-Plans-
+Hao converted them to svgs to include as a font (https://github.com/redcap-tools/redcap-tools.github.io/pull/12).